 How to Treat Dry Skin Around the Eyes

-A simple step-by-step guide on how to treat and relieve dryness around the eyes.
+Step-by-step guide on treating and relieving dryness around the eyes.

 Dry skin around the eyelids can be common during the winter months.
 The cold air dries the skin out, but it doesn’t have to be cold outside for flakiness to appear around the eyes.
 Dry skin under the eyes can affect anyone, at any time – although those with skin conditions like

 The symptoms of dry, flaky skin around the eyes aren’t

 Dry Skin Around the Eyes?
 Here’s How to Deal with It

 - Remove Any Irritants

 The first step in getting your skin back to looking smooth and healthy is to remove anything from your face care regime that could be drying the skin out and making the problem worse.
 Some